Gimme Some Oven

 Monkey Bread Ingredients

 • Buttermilk biscuits: You’ll need two large (16-ounce) cans of store-bought biscuits for this recipe.
-I grew up always making this recipe with classic Pillsbury Grands buttermilk biscuits, but feel free to use whatever other flavor you prefer (the honey butter is also delish), or you could also use the flaky-style biscuits too.
+I grew up always making this recipe with classic Pillsbury Grands buttermilk biscuits, but feel free to use whatever other flavor you prefer (the honey butter is also delish).
+You could also use the flaky-style biscuits too!

-• Sugars: We will use white granulated sugar here to create a yummy cinnamon-sugar mix to dip the biscuit pieces, and brown sugar to melt into our butter sauce.
+• Sugars: We’ll use white granulated sugar here to create a yummy cinnamon-sugar mix to dip the biscuit pieces, plus brown sugar to melt into our butter sauce.

 • Cinnamon: I always grew up making monkey bread with cinnamon sugar, but feel free to sub in any other warming spices or blends you might like here too.
 (Pumpkin pie spice, for example, would be delicious!)